Tighter Rules on Antibacterial Soaps

 Anne’s story and the outcome are like many of my clients who pursue Integrative Health Coaching with me.
-Their thinking affects their wellness and wellbeing.
+Their thinking affects their wellness and well being.
+Part of health is listening to that inner voice.
 Often it’s a process we learned at an early age when told we were too young to understand, or something didn’t matter.
 It mattered to us.
 Our developing brains; curious wanted to learn the truth.

 Truth is individual, it is divine wisdom and it is different for each person.
-Truth is hard to hear.
+Soft is the voice of truth.
 Not because it will hurt or we have something to fear; it is because self-talk inside our heads is speaking loudly drowning-out the gentle whisper of the voice of this inner voice many call, God or intuition.

 In Anne’s case she was listening to outside advice and letting her curiosity predict truth.
 It is much like a dictatorship where truth doesn’t matter.

 Many will argue truth is the facts; it is the will of the majority or what the leadership in our lives in telling us.
 This is not the truth.
 My work centers on helping people lead their lives the way they desire.
 Too often, we give up control to someone else in our relationships or career.
-My theory and that of others in my field is that Primary foods for the body first must be our relationships and careers.
+The theory I and other follow in my field is that Primary foods for the body first must be our relationships and careers.
 If these are out of balance, the inner wisdom of who we are is diminished.

 It is a spiritual thing.
 A God thing whether you believe there is one or not.
 Call it the intuition if that feels best to you.
+I call it the inner voice.
 Poets write this soft whisper is the inner voice that guides us.
 It is the voice outside advice usually puts down, or our heads tell us not to listen to as thoughts race by a million at a time.
 It is many fail at their dreams and never realize their potential or happiness.

 When we constantly think in our minds, we block our ability to listen.
 This also blocks Truth.
 Practice becoming a truth seeker.